rspeicher/gemphile/README.md

 Gemphile makes use of GitHub's post-receive hooks to discover new projects and to know when an existing project's Gemfile or gemspec has been modified.

-Also, I needed an excuse to work with Sinatra, MongoDB, Mustache, Ruby 1.9 and the GitHub API.

 ## Contributing

-There's still plenty of work to be done, particularly on the front-end.
-Contributions would be very much appreciated.
-Just send a pull request.
+Contributions would be very appreciated; just send a pull request.

+If you're thinking of adding some major functionality like voting, or something, send me a message on GitHub first so we can discuss it, as I'd like to keep the site simple for now.

 ### Requirements

-* Ruby 1.9.2
+* Ruby 1.9
 * MongoDB 1.8+

 ### Organization